 Tri-Secret Secure and Customer-Managed Keys¶

-Tri-Secret Secure lets you control access to your data using a master encryption key that you maintain in Amazon’s AWS Key Management Service (KMS).
+Tri-Secret Secure lets you control access to your data using a master encryption key that you maintain in the key management service for the cloud provider that hosts your Snowflake account:

 With Tri-Secret Secure enabled for your account, Snowflake combines your key with a Snowflake-maintained key to create a composite master key.
 This composite master key is then used to encrypt all data in your account.
 If either key in the composite master key is revoked, your data cannot be decrypted, providing a level of security and control above Snowflake’s standard encryption.
 This dual-key encryption model, together with Snowflake’s built-in user authentication, enables the three levels of data protection offered by Tri-Secret Secure.

-For more details about the implementation of customer-managed keys, see this blog post.
+For more details about the implementation of customer-managed keys, see this blog post (which references AWS, although the general principles apply regardless of cloud service).

 Benefits of Customer-Managed Keys¶